Halt001/ng-publish-to-git/README.md

 The package repository will contain no branches, only tags.
 You need one package repository for each library but you can have the source for multiple libraries in one repository.

-After a successful publish you can install it as a dependency in your Angular application line a normal dependency with the only difference being that you need to specify during install that it comes from a git repo.
+After a successful publish you can install it as a dependency in your Angular application line a normal dependency with the only difference being that you need to specify during install that it comes from a git repository.

-***Examples:***
+**Examples:**
 npm install git+ssh://git@github.com:npm/some-lib.git#v1.0.27
 npm install git+ssh://git@github.com:npm/some-lib#semver:^5.0
 npm install git+https://isaacs@github.com/npm/some-lib.git